fullstack-development/web3-roadmap/defi/trading/derivatives.md

 ## Questions:
 * What is stock?
 What are 2 ways to make money on stocks?
 * What is bond?
+* What is the difference between bonds and stocks?
+What is default risk?
+What is coupon rate?
 * What is derivative?
 * What is option?
 What types of options do you know?
 * What is margin trading?
 What is leverage?
 What is margin-call?